-The formation of bone (ossification) occurs in one of two ways:
+The formation of bone (ossification) occurs in one

 - Intramembranous ossification - bone is formed by direct replacement of mesenchyme.